Dortmund cruise past Leverkusen to reclaim top spot

 Schalke, with a total of 10 attempts on and off target compared to Stuttgart's 26, required one quick break to score with 19-year-old Sane latching on to a deep pass from Max Meyer, shaking off one defender and firing in with his left foot.

-Stuttgart are on zero points along with Borussia Moenchengladbach who have also lost their opening five league matches.
-Coach Lucien Favre resigned on Sunday as a result of their poor run of results.
+Faehrmann came to the rescue once more in the 74th minute to deny Daniel Ginczek from point-blank range, further frustrating the hosts, who are on zero points along with Borussia Moenchengladbach who have also lost their opening five league matches.

 (Reporting by Karolos Grohmann; editing by Pritha Sarkar and Martyn Herman)